lennard134/TicketToRideLAMAS/index.md

 $$M \models K_i p_{ij} \rightarrow K_i \lnot p_{lj}.$$

-After the agents have looked at their destination cards, the agents know which card they have, so for all
+After the agents have looked at their route cards, the agents know which card they have, so for all
 $$i \in \{1,\dots,m\}$$ and all $$j \in \{1,\dots,n\}$$

 $$M \models p_{ij} \rightarrow K_i p_{ij}.$$